hrbrmstr/freebase/README.md

 useful ‘tidyverse’ functions that are mostly equivalent (some are more complete than others).
 The base R counterpart functions will likely be slower than the ‘tidyverse’ equivalents but using them will decrease ‘Imports’ dependencies.

-Use delibrately and with caution.
+Use deliberately and with caution.

 ## What’s Inside The Tin